 The pH meter measures how acidic or how basic the hydrogen iron content is in your hydroponic system.

-There are scientific papers that suggested predictive modeling to determine and calculate the needed pH levels of specific plants in different growth stages as seen on Science Direct.
+There are scientific papers that suggest predictive modeling to determine and calculate the needed pH levels of specific plants in different growth stages as seen on Science Direct.

 This will greatly lower the manpower needed to adjust pH constantly.